sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Linux PPC 32 bit [99.9% done, only open issue is DSage platform support, mabshoff is working on this]
  * Linux PPC 64 bit [planning, hardware access available]
- * MacOSX on PPC 64 bit [???]
+ * MacOSX on PPC 64 bit [wait for next os x release, i.e. Leopard]
- * MacOSX on Intel 64 bit [wait for next os x release]
+ * MacOSX on Intel 64 bit [wait for next os x release, i.e. Leopard]
- * Solaris 9 on Sparc 32 bit [ongoing, getting close, mabshoff is working on this]]
+ * Solaris 9 on Sparc 32 bit [ongoing, getting close, mabshoff is working on this]
  * Solaris 9 on Sparc 64 bit
- * Solaris 10 on Sparc 32 bit [ongoing, getting close, mabshoff is working on this]]
+ * Solaris 10 on Sparc 32 bit [ongoing, getting close, mabshoff is working on this]
  * Solaris 10 on Sparc 64 bit
  * Solaris 10 on x86 32 bit
- * Solaris 10 on Opteron/EMT64 64 bit [ongoing, getting close, mabshoff is working on this]]
+ * Solaris 10 on Opteron/EMT64 64 bit [ongoing, getting close, mabshoff is working on this]

 Wanted/wishlist: